Round the Twist: Series 1

 In 1989, the television rights for the thirteen 25-minute drama series were pre-sold to the Australian Television Network.

 The series was promoted at MIP-TV in April 1989 and sales were achieved during MIPCOM in October 1989.

 As part of a package distribution arrangement, Round the Twist was sold to Spain, Portugal, Albania, Bulgaria, Czechoslovakia, Hungary, Poland, Romania, USSR, Yugoslavia, Africa, Ireland, Greece, and Belgium.

 The ACTF sold the program on videotape and reported 3,602 copies sold on 30 June 1991.

 The ACTF distributed the Round the Twist 1 videotapes and to 30 June 1993 had sold more than 5,800 units.

-By 30 June 1994 7,207 copies of Series 1 videotapes were sold to schools.
+By 30 June 1994 7,207 copies of Series 1 videotapes had been sold to schools.
 Compilation videotapes of the series were sold in department stores by CEL.

 Series 2

 In 1992, Round the Twist was sold in Italy, Israel, Ireland, and Thailand.
-The ACTF also sold more than 5,000 copies of the series by the end of the 1992 financial year.
+The ACTF had also sold more than 5,000 copies of the series by the end of the 1992 financial year.

 Penguin Books Australia released the first Round the Twist graphic novels to coincide with the series premiere.
 The first volume featured the stories "Pink Bow Tie" and "Nails".

 The ACTF sold the French-language versions of Series 1 and 2 to TFO in Canada; the French dub of the second series was also sold to France 2 and Canal J in France.
 The Knowledge Network in Canada acquired both series of Round The Twist in English.

 CEL Home Video released Round The Twist 2 compilation videos on 25 December 1993.
 It continued to sell Round the Twist videos in 1996.

 Series 1 and 2 were sold to the NHK in Japan.
 The ACTF received a large quantity of fan mail from Japanese children who enjoyed the series.

 The BBC re-licensed terrestrial rights in both series of Round The Twist, while cable and satellite rights in both series were acquired by Nickelodeon UK.

 In 1996, the Foundation finalised the sale of Round the Twist to the FOX Kids Network in the United States.

 Series 1 and 2 were acquired by broadcasters in Ghana, Hungary, the Cook Islands, and Spain.
 Both series were re-licensed by the BBC in the UK.
 The first series went to air on BBC 1 in April and May 1997, where it was named the second most popular children's program in the ratings published by Broadcast magazine during that period.
 Alliance Canada acquired the Canadian video rights for both series, while Tring Plc in the UK acquired the rights for the first.

 The ACTF also entered into a distribution agreement with Southern Star Sales for the distribution of Series 1 and 2 into South America.

 Series 1 & 2 were acquired by Pakistan Television Corporation, FETV in Panama, United Family Communications (for pay television across Latin America), and the Zimbabwe Broadcasting Corporation.